King City, Missouri: History

+King City was formally platted on July 29, 1869 by Pittsenbarger.

 The town became a stop on the St. Joseph and Des Moines Railway in 1878.
 The railway eventually became part of the Burlington Northern network and is currently abandoned.

 In the first half of the 20th century, King City was the heart of a Kentucky bluegrass seed harvesting region stretching from Kearney, Missouri through King City to Maitland, Missouri, which claimed to harvest more bluegrass seeds than the entire state of Kentucky with King City resident John Weller claiming to be the "King of Blue Grass Raisers.".
 Bluegrass seed production moved to the farming areas of the Pacific Northwest in the 1950s.

 In the 1990s, the Big Pump, a 25 ft high building resembling an electric gasoline pump, was moved from Maryville, Missouri to King City.
 It is on the National Register of Historic Places.
 Rufus Limpp, an oil jobber who built the station, is from King City (the Limpp Community Lake by King City is also named for him).

 The Big Pump is located on the Tri-County Museum grounds.

-King City has only one grocery store, McCrea's, a family operated business started by Dean and Virginia McCrea.
-They have owned the store for more than 50 years, and Mr. McCrea still works there every day.
+King City has only one grocery store, McCrea's, a family operated business operating for more than 50 years.

 One prominent former King Citian was celebrated children's author Clyde Robert Bulla, who died in 2007 while living in Warrensburg, Missouri.

 In 2006, St. Louis, Missouri-based Wind Capital Group began operation of 27 windmills a mile north of King City.
 The Bluegrass Ridge Wind Farm is the first commercial electric windmill operation in the state.
 Its windmills are 300 ft high.
 The wind farm name celebrates the region's bluegrass heritage.

 The Opera Hall Block was listed on the National Register of Historic Places in 2002.